Bucket List: 8 Best Places to Visit in Sapa, Vietnam

 Bamboo Sticky Rice is another dish that is served everywhere, from fancy restaurants to roadside stops.

-Take a tour to Ham Rong Mountain Park
+Take a tour of Ham Rong Mountain Park

 Also known as Dragon Jaw mountain due to the shape of the peaks, this park has both natural and man-made landscapes in the lower areas.